tristanjuricek/knockoff/src/main/markdown/30-Implementation/10-Parsing/20-Span_Conversion.markdown

 ## `SpanConverterFactory` ##

-We configure a conversion method with a list of `LinkDefinitions`, because we usually convert a chunk of text at a time, where the definitions are in other chunks, probably at the end of the document.
+We configure a conversion method with a list of `LinkDefinitionChunks`, because we usually convert a chunk of text at a time, where the definitions are in other chunks, probably at the end of the document.
 Otherwise, the conversion method is a pretty simple mapping function.